qiayuanl/resume/content/project/rm_highlight/index.md

 {{< youtube Kh_ExaJH1Uo >}}

 ## Adaptive Chassis
-The agile and accurate movement of chassis require four wheel touch the groud at the same time, we design chassis suspension mechanism using springs and links, the
+The agile and accurate movement of chassis require four wheel touch the groud at the same time, we design chassis suspension mechanism using springs and links, the suspension system make sure all wheels touch the ground in small range and works the same as normal independent suspension when all wheels touch the ground.

+{{< youtube 66jKAcSVqow >}}

 ## High Speed Spinning Chassis
 To counter the adversary's visual recognition and tracking, we add conductive slip  ring between gimbal and chassis, allows chassis spinning continuly at a high speed